GET ON BOARD

 By devoting time to focus on the big-picture vision of Fare Share, the Board will ensure that we adequately position our organization for the maximum benefit of our Owners, as well as anticipate trends and values, which may have a critical impact on our relevance and survival.

 The Board governs the organization and delegates all operational duties to one employee, the General Manager of Fare Share.
-We are involved in strategic planning, financial oversight, Ownership linkage, fundraising, and community outreach.
+We are involved in strategic planning, financial oversight, Member-Ownership linkage, fundraising, and community outreach.

 What does the Board of Directors NOT do?